Table of Contents

 Aeolian Islands

 This UNESCO World Heritage site off the Sicilian coast includes seven volcanic islands.
-Visit Lipari for ancient Greek ruins or hit Panarea for amazing nightlife.
+Visit Lipari for ancient Greek ruins, or hit Panarea for amazing nightlife.
 Each island has its own special charm.

 Locorotondo, Puglia